How the FCA implements the Freedom of Information Act.

 Please be as specific as possible about the information you would like to receive.
 To help us with our searches, please provide us with any additional information you think might be helpful such as the subject matter and a time frame.

-If, after having read this note, you require further advice on filling out the form, please contact the Information Access Team on the FCA's FOI Helpline 020 7066 8080.
+If, after having read this note, you require further advice on filling out the form, please contact the Information Disclosure Team on the FCA's FOI Helpline 020 7066 8080.

 Processing by the FCA